 The Grand Tour

-While Rome has a long past as a pilgrimage site, its history as a modern tourist destination can be traced back to the late 1700s and the fashion for the Grand Tour.
+While Rome has long been a pilgrimage site, its history as a modern tourist destination can be traced back to the late 1700s and the fashion for the Grand Tour.
 The 18th-century version of a gap year, the Tour was considered an educational rite of passage for wealthy young men from northern Europe, and Britain in particular.

 The overland journey through France and into Italy followed the medieval pilgrim route, entering Italy via the St Bernard Pass and descending the west coast before cutting in to Florence and then down to Rome.
 After a sojourn in the capital, tourists would venture down to Naples, where the newly discovered ruins of Pompeii and Herculaneum were causing much excitement, before heading up to Venice.

 Rome, enjoying a rare period of peace, was perfectly set up for this English invasion.
 The city was basking in the aftermath of the 17th-century baroque building boom, and a craze for all things classical was sweeping Europe.
 Rome’s papal authorities were also crying out for money after their excesses had left the city coffers bare, reducing much of the population to abject poverty.